Little Acorn Craft For Kids [Free Template]

 Autumn Crafts For Kids

 Acorn Paper Bag Craft – “Leaf” boredom behind and fall in love with crafting.
-Kids can craft a cute acorn puppet that’s as nutty as it is fun.
+Kids can create a cute acorn puppet that’s as nutty as it is fun.

 This project is a great way to teach them how to follow instructions and gives them a chance to use their big imaginations when they play with it.

-Pumpkin Name Craft – Carve out some time this fall for a festive craft that’s personalized with your child’s name!
-This craft is great for kids of all ages and helps little ones to learn how to spell their names.
+Pumpkin Name Craft – Carve out some time this fall for a festive idea that’s personalized with your child’s name!
+This project is great for kids of all ages and helps little ones to learn how to spell their names.

 Tissue Paper Apple Craft – Spend some time with the kids this fall by grabbing this free template to make an apple out of tissue paper.
 This fun way to make an apple helps kids gain fine motor skills and hand-eye coordination as they scrunch and glue each piece in place!